 Off peak prices

 I have managed to score some incredibly good prices - particularly for hotels - because we were travelling in the off peak season.
-On top of this we have received many room upgrades - both where they told us they were doing it and others where we got a really nice room despite not asking or paying for it and without them explicitly telling us.
+On top of this we have received room upgrades - both where they told us they were doing it and others where we got a really nice room without them explicitly telling us it was an upgrade.
+In both cases we weren’t charged anything extra.
 We have also gotten more affordable tickets to museums, planes and trains just because we were travelling in the off peak.

 I love Christmas in Australia but there is something so magical about Christmas in Europe.
-It's a lot more relaxed, potentially because Europeans have thousands of years of celebrating Christmas (and before that - the solstice) and it's nice to see the traditions of Christmas in their natural habitat instead of entirely out of place like it is in Australia.
+It's a lot more relaxed, potentially because Europeans have had thousands of years of celebrating Christmas (and before that - the solstice) behind them.
+Plus it's nice to see the traditions of Christmas in their natural habitat instead of entirely out of place like it is in Australia.
+Christmas markets, mulled wine and even fresh Christmas trees make a lot more sense when it’s ten degrees then the thirty degrees in Australia.

 I would love to say no crowds at all but...well Florence and Rome were still pretty busy in winter so don't get too excited.
 However the day we visited the Athenian agora we were the only ones there and it was just so peaceful.

 Even when you can't get no crowds you do get less crowds and in places like Venice that can make all the difference.
-You get to experience what the locals experience which makes for a far more pleasant.
+You get to experience what the locals experience which makes for a far more pleasant trip.

 A different vibe